 Balinese Hinduism enjoys a distinct millennium and a half history with a singular commitment to societal peace and environmental sustainability.
 The Bali Nyepi Festival 2022 Trip will combine cultural immersion with academic discussion of Hindu spirituality and ecological science.
 Bali is the only Hindu island in Indonesia which is the largest Muslim nation in the world.

-The nearly two-week trip will include the annual Nyepi Festival, March 3, 2022.
+The two-week trip will include the annual Nyepi Festival, March 22, 2023.
 Nyepi is the Balinese New Year celebration when the entire island goes into meditative silence and reflection (we will use this time for deeper discussions on what we are learning).
 On the Eve of Nyepi, there are celebrations unlike anywhere else!
 25-foot “Ogoh-Ogoh’s,” colorful statues depicting elements of our dark side, are paraded through the streets to shouts and music.
 We will join the Balinese in immolating our dark side.

 The cultural component of our journey will include visits to Hindu temples, ancient and contemporary Balinese art, Batik instruction, folk dances, dinner in a local family home, and dinner in with members of the Peliatan Royal Family at the Peliatan Palace.
 The academic component will include seminars on Hindu theology, Hindu-Muslim relations, Balinese ecology, coral reef restoration, and related topics.